Industrial Synthetic Segment Pre-training: Introduction

-Formula-driven supervised learning (FDSL) has been proposed to capture fundamental principles of recognition models during the pre-training phase~\cite{Kataoka_2020_ACCV}.
-Originally applied to image classification, FDSL-based pre-training using contour shape projections has outperformed ImageNet-21k and achieved performance comparable to JFT-300M~\cite{Kataoka_2022_CVPR,takashima2023visual}.
-We argue that if a pre-training task can be designed to effectively capture the nature of intricate occlusions in instance segmentation, synthetic pre-training can outperform both conventional synthetic methods and real-image pre-training with datasets such as COCO and SA-1B.
+To address these challenges, we turn to synthetic data that can be used commercially without restrictions.
+Conventional methods using CG or CAD tools can automatically generate images with segmentation labels~\cite{tobin2017domain}, avoiding manual annotation; however, such synthetic images often fail to capture the complexity of real-world data, yielding only limited performance gains.
+Simply mimicking visual appearance is insufficient; a more effective strategy is to derive fundamental feature representations from first principles.
+One such approach is \hk{Formula-Driven Supervised Learning} (FDSL)~\cite{kataoka2020pre}, which captures the principled features of recognition models like Vision Transformer (ViT)~\cite{dosovitskiy2021vit} during pre-training.
+Originally applied to image classification, FDSL using contour-based shape projections outperformed ImageNet-21k~\cite{deng2009imagenet} and achieved accuracy closely comparable to JFT-300M~\cite{sun2017revisiting} using only synthetic data~\cite{takashima2023visual}.
+Inspired by industrial data (Figure~\ref{fig:inscore_industrial_data}), we argue that if a pre-training task is designed to effectively capture complex occlusions in instance segmentation, synthetic pre-training can outperform both conventional synthetic methods and real-image pre-training.

-In this study, we propose the Instance Core Segmentation Dataset (InsCore), a synthetic pre-training dataset for instance segmentation that generates intricate occlusion masks, as illustrated in Figure~\ref{fig:abst}.
-By overlaying multiple hollow-style patterns, InsCore simulates complex, occlusion-rich scenarios specific to industrial domains without requiring manual annotations, resulting in a license-free dataset.
-This enables the development of pre-training methods for industrial applications without relying on large-scale image datasets collected from the Internet.
-Experiments show that models pre-trained with InsCore outperformed widely used real-image-based pre-training models, such as ImageNet-21k and COCO, across five representative industrial datasets in the domains of medical, biomedical, remote sensing, manufacturing, and logistics.
-Furthermore, InsCore also surpassed fine-tuned SAM on four of these representative industrial datasets.

-The contributions of this paper are as follows. (i) We present InsCore, a novel industrial synthetic pre-training framework that automatically generates synthetic images with complex shapes, intricate occlusions, and precise pixel-level annotations, all without manual effort.
-InsCore addresses legal and ethical restrictions that limit the commercial use of real-image datasets. (ii) Models pre-trained with InsCore outperform fine-tuned SAM, achieving an average score of 75.0 compared to 70.7 across industrial benchmarks. (iii) On general object datasets, InsCore pre-training also shows superior performance, surpassing ImageNet-21k by 0.7 points.